meldridge/meldridge.github.io/drafts/_2018-07-15-Security-is-a-trade-off.md

 Everything we do in the information security industry is a trade-off between convenience (or productivity) and security.

+Whenever we make a decision to increase the security of a system, we are making a compromise between pure convenience (zero security) and pure security (zero convenience).

+There are obviously plenty of occasions where a (poor) design decision can result in sub-optimal outcomes for *both* convenience and security, but for the sake of this post let's leave them aside.

+This isn't to downplay those cases—there are *plenty* of real-world examples where systems are both inconvenient to use and also horribly insecure, and fixing them is the low-hanging fruit of our industry— but putting too much attention on them can let us avoid confronting the very real trade-offs we will inevitably have to make when we encounter a system where we have to make a choice between one or the other.

+Failure to make these

 Trade-offs occur everywhere in engineering.
 One example is [leverage](https://en.wikipedia.org/wiki/Lever).
 Leverage lets us amplify a small force, by applying it at the end of a long lever.
 The trade-off is that this force amplification requires the lever to begin with, which means we need a lot more space to work in - space for the lever itself, and space to move it.

 ![Leverage](/images/Leverage.jpg)